 The CAMTech Accelerator Program (CAP) is an initiative on the CAMTech Innovation Platform (CIP) that provides CIP users with robust support for early-stage global health technologies focused on improving health outcomes in low- and middle-income countries.
-In addition to the existing expertise and resources provided through the CIP, each team will receive the following additional support to accelerate the path to commercialization:
+In addition to the existing expertise and resources provided through the CIP, each selected team will receive the following additional support to accelerate the path to commercialization:

-Learn more about the CAP teams receiving 3-12 months of acceleration support from CAMTech:
+Stay tuned for applications to the upcoming CAP Cohort in Spring 2018 and learn more about the CAP teams receiving 3-12 months of acceleration support from CAMTech:

 Welcome to our newest team to join the CAP!
 The CAP awarded RespirAid 6 months of acceleration support and $15K USD.
 Team RespirAid, winners of the CAMTech-X Demo Day, designed an affordable alternative to current manual/hand-held ventilation devices.
 RespirAid works with existing ventilation bags to ensure safer and more effective care for India’s urban poor.